bhushanchinmay/bhushanchinmay.github.io/README.md

 ## Features

 - Responsive design that works on both desktop and mobile devices
-- Dark mode toggle with preference saved in local storage
 - Interactive elements like card animations on hover
 - Back-to-top button for easy navigation
 - Social media links